 FUBiS will assign you to a double room in the Steps Hotel Berlin.
 You will receive detailed information about your accommodation and the move-in procedure before the course starts in Berlin.

 Housing is provided from the first Saturday until the last Saturday of the two-week course programme in Berlin.
 Should you want to arrive before the official arrival and move-in day (or stay longer than the official day of departure and move-out) you will need to arrange individual accommodation for the extra days yourself.

 The Dutch University Institute for Art History in Florence is part of the Utrecht University.
 The Institute was founded in 1958 and promotes research on Italian art, on Dutch and Flemish art and artists in Italy, and on the rich tradition of artistic exchange and mutual influence between Italy and the North.

 The Institute is located in a quiet area in the city of Florence (Viale Torricelli 5, 50125 Firenze) and is surrounded by an extensive garden.
 Accommodation is provided inside the institute*.
-Students will be accommodated in double rooms or 4-bedded rooms and will be able to use a shared kitchen, dining room and bathrooms.
+Students will be accommodated in twin bedrooms or 4-bedded rooms and will be able to use a shared kitchen, dining room and bathrooms.
 Students will share rooms with students of the same gender